Ceramic engineering: The sintering process

-The ultimate microstructure (and thus the physical properties) of the final product will be limited by and subject to the form of the structural template or precursor which is created in the initial stages of chemical synthesis and physical forming.
+The microstructure (and thus the physical properties) of the final product will be limited by and subject to the form of the structural template or precursor which is created in the initial stages of chemical synthesis and physical forming.
 Hence the importance of chemical powder and polymer processing as it pertains to the synthesis of industrial ceramics, glasses and glass-ceramics.

 There are numerous possible refinements of the sintering process.
 Some of the most common involve pressing the green body to give the densification a head start and reduce the sintering time needed.
-Sometimes organic binders such as polyvinyl alcohol are added to hold the green body together; these burn out during the firing (at 200–350 °C).
-Sometimes organic lubricants are added during pressing to increase densification.
+Sometimes organic binders such as polyvinyl alcohol are added to hold the green body together; these burn out during the firing between 200 °C and 350 °C. Sometimes organic lubricants are added during pressing to increase densification.
 It is common to combine these, and add binders and lubricants to a powder, then press.
-(The formulation of these organic chemical additives is an art in itself.
-This is particularly important in the manufacture of high performance ceramics such as those used by the billions for electronics, in capacitors, inductors, sensors, etc.)
+(The formulation of these organic chemical additives is a science itself.
+This is particularly important in the manufacture of high performance ceramics, such as those used by the billions for electronics, in capacitors, inductors, sensors, etc.)

 A slurry can be used in place of a powder, and then cast into a desired shape, dried and then sintered.
 Indeed, traditional pottery is done with this type of method, using a plastic mixture worked with the hands.
 If a mixture of different materials is used together in a ceramic, the sintering temperature is sometimes above the melting point of one minor component – a liquid phase sintering.
 This results in shorter sintering times compared to solid state sintering.
 Such liquid phase sintering involves in faster diffusion processes and may result in abnormal grain growth.

 Strength of ceramics

-A material's strength is dependent on its microstructure.
-The engineering processes to which a material is subjected can alter its microstructure.
+A material's strength is dependent on its microstructure, which can be altered by the engineering processes to which it is subjected.
 The variety of strengthening mechanisms that alter the strength of a material include the mechanism of grain boundary strengthening.
 Thus, although yield strength is maximized with decreasing grain size, ultimately, very small grain sizes make the material brittle.
 Considered in tandem with the fact that the yield strength is the parameter that predicts plastic deformation in the material, one can make informed decisions on how to increase the strength of a material depending on its microstructural properties and the desired end effect.